Russel88/RCon3D/README.md

 ----------------------------------------------------------------------

 This is an R package for various 3D analyses confocal images of microbial biofilms, microcolonies and communities.
-Below is a tutorial explaining the main functions.

 ### Citation